BawdyAnarchist/quBSD/Future_Development.md

 in qubsd.sh - alot of positional stuff really should be options stuff

+qb-hostnet _TIME variable should be called TIMEOUT, and it should have a better check

+qb-stat
+	- I like my hardcode setup, but columns sorting and even a generalized setup file might be better
+	- Also the ability to choose which columns are displayed

+qb-autosnap
+	- It should look for all snaps older than their qubsd:destroy-date , and reclone them (stale zroots)

 ### MINOR UPGRADES

+If you really wanted to make everything robust, you could do the same robustness that qb-list has, with other commands

+qb-help:
-qb-help: forget the docs, make the more in depth stuff part of qb-help.
+	- forget the docs, make the more in depth stuff part of qb-help.
 Like a man page
+	- Make it robust like qb-list
+	- Each PARAM has a verbose message

 monitor_startstop
 	- Could make this granular to each jail/VM